cloudflare/cloudflare-docs/content/support/Troubleshooting/Website Under Attack/_index.md

 # Welcome to the Website Under Attack section

-Below you will find links off to the relavent sections for Troubleshooting Cloudflare Errors Support focused material
+Below you will find links to the relevant sections for Troubleshooting Cloudflare Errors support-focused material.

 {{<directory-listing>}}